-Residence Life Staff, including one Resident Director who covers the entire campus and one or more RAs working in each building, are on call duty from 4:00 pm to 8:00 am daily.
-The RA on duty can be found at the front desk of his or her residence hall from 5:30 pm-12:00 am nightly.
-RD duty responsibilities include coordination and support for the RA staff.
-This is done, in part, by completing nightly campus-wide walking tours.
-The RA on duty is available to answer questions, maintain building safety, and oversee other services.
-To ensure student safety, the RA on duty also makes specific building rounds in the residence hall and is required to sleep/remain in the facility throughout the night in case of any emergency.
-All Residence Life Staff members who are on duty remain in direct communication with Public Safety personnel via the campus radio communication system.
+Residence Life Staff, including one Resident Director who covers the entire campus and one or more RAs working in each building, are on active duty from 5:30 p.m. to 12:00 midnight every day.
+RD duty responsibilities include working closely with the RA staff, completing campus-wide rounds, and responding to emergencies.
+The RA on duty is available to answer questions, maintain building safety and oversee other services.
+To ensure student safety, the RA on duty also does rounds in their residence hall and is required to sleep/remain in the building throughout the night in case of an emergency.
+All on-duty Residence Life Staff members are in direct communication with Public Safety.